 Universidad EAFIT in Medellín is a private university that offers a popular Spanish language program for foreigners.
-And reportedly EAFITs popular Spanish program is considered to be the largest Spanish language program for foreigners in Colombia.
+And reportedly EAFITs popular Spanish program is considered to be the largest Spanish language program at a university for foreigners in Colombia.

 I took Spanish classes at Universidad EAFIT for well over a year several years ago and I recommend the program.
 In addition, I was able to receive two Colombia student visas while I was enrolled in classes that permitted me to be in Colombia full-time.
 So, I was no longer limited to being in Colombia only six months during the year as a tourist.

 Also, EAFIT’s Spanish program was even the first Spanish as a Foreign Language Program in Colombia to be certified by the Spanish Instituto Cervantes.

 The above photo is a language class at the university and the photo is courtesy of Universidad EAFIT.

 The Spanish classes at EAFIT used to be offered in two buildings on EAFIT’s main campus in El Poblado.
 But in August 2016, the language school moved into a brand new building located near the main campus.

-In addition, this new building has a small food court with a few small restaurants and many tables set up.
+In addition, this new building conveniently has a small food court with a few small restaurants and many tables set up.

 The Spanish Program at Universidad EAFIT